JavascriptDon/Level_Six_Security_Complete/README.md

 **Level 2 Security - Encryption**

-*  The password field is now long binary string instead of plaintext
+*  The password field is now a long binary string instead of plaintext
 *  To combat this we used environment variables in a simple .env file which is used to keep sensitive variables and API keys safe.

 **Level 3 Security - Hashing**